JerrickTram/Optimal-Tramsport/README.md

-# operations-research-stuff
+# Industrial Engineering/Operations Research Stuff

-This is my repo for material involving operations research while I teach myself.
+This is my repo for operations research and industrial engineering material to teach myself.
 It mainly exists for educational purposes although some folks may find the scripts to be of practical use.